-Figure 2 and 3 show the dependences of CHs intensities on the peak power of the injected laser beam.
+Figure 2 and 3 show the dependences of CHs intensities on the peak power of injected laser.
 As shown in Figs. 2 and 3, an intensity saturation of CHs has been observed.
-In Fig. 2, intensities of the 5th, 7th, and 9th CHs are plotted as functions of the peak laser power with a laser pulse duration of 870 fs.
-Dots represent measured values, and the solid and dashed curves represent analytical simulation results [for the analytical equations, see eq.
-(1) \sim (4)].
+In Fig. 2, intensities of 5^{th} , 7^{th} , and 9^{th} CHs are plotted as functions of peak laser power with laser pulse duration of 870 fs.
+Dots represent measured values, and solid curves represent analytical simulation results [for the analytical equations, see eq. $(1) \sim (4)$].
 As the peak laser power increases, CHs intensities also increase but tend to saturate and shows a peak around 1 GW.
-In Fig. 3, intensity saturation has also been observed with laser pulse duration of 190 fs.
+In Fig. 3 also, intensity saturation has been observed with laser pulse duration of 190 fs.

-Figure 2: Measured intensities of 5th (red), 7th (green), and 9th (blue) CHs plotted as functions of the peak power of the injected laser beam, for a laser pulse duration of 870 fs.
-Dots represent measured values, and the solid and dashed curves represent analytical simulation results [11].
+Figure 2: Measured intensities of 5th (red), 7th (green), and 9th (blue) CHs plotted as functions of the peak power of injected laser, for laser pulse duration of 870 fs.
+Dots represent measured values, and solid curves represent analytical simulation results.